-Source: Ohio Department of Jobs and Family Services

-http://ohiolmi.com/
+Source: Ohio Labor Market Information, http://ohiolmi.com

 Electric System: Authority over the Piqua electric system, established in 1933, is vested with the City Commission.
 A Power System Director, who reports to the City Manager, manages the electric system.
 The municipal electric system serves a community covering approximately 11.8 square miles.